-The EJPS school continued occupy the old shul to building for a year after the Adath had moved out, but by October 2010 the demolition the building was of complete.
-The then Secretary of State for Education, Mr building work was The completed at the end of 2011, and the school moved into their state-of-the-art new premises in February 2012.
+The EJPS school continued occupy the old shul building for a year after the Adath had moved out, but by October 2010 the demolition building complete.
+The then Secretary of State for Education, Mr building work was completed at the end of 2011, and the school moved into their state-of-the-art new premises in February 2012.